venus342/KNOX-Reset/README.md

-KNOX Reset 4 is now Open Source.
+KNOX Reset 5 is Open Source.

  However, due to the paid nature of the software, certain components have been removed to prevent compilation and unauthorised infringement.

-Key features of KNOX Reset 4 :
+Key features of KNOX Reset 5 :

+Auto root mechanism
+Automic recovery installation and binding (Kilo Recovery) Note10+ is supported
+Beta support for OneUI 2.0
 Plugin app is eliminated - One click process Simplistic user interface
 Systemless root is no longer required